1 year full-time

 Wednesday 7 June 2023

 Join us to uncover what postgraduate life at York is all about.

-Communications is one of the most exciting and rapidly-expanding subjects in all of engineering, with the internet and mobile phones revolutionising life for many people over the last few decades.
+Communications is one of the most exciting and rapidly-expanding subjects in engineering, with the internet and mobile phones revolutionising life for many people over the last few decades.

 Increasingly, the internet and mobile telephone networks are converging, and an understanding of both systems, and the diverse information they carry, is required to fully appreciate the issues in modern digital communications.

-This course will equip you with the ability to fully appreciate these complex systems.
-It is taught by internationally leading experts from our well-established Communication Technologies Research Group who will draw on their wealth of experience to ensure you gain the skills you need to be an effective engineer.
+Develop your ability to fully appreciate these complex communications systems.
+It is taught by internationally leading experts from our well-established Communication Technologies research group who draw on their wealth of experience to ensure you gain the skills you need to be an effective engineer.